david-wagih/ASU-OverFlow/README.md

 - JWT_SECRET = dazy123\*
 - NEXTAUTH_URL = "http://localhost:3000"

-## to setup and connect to the database
+## to setup and connect to the database you must first install postgres on your machine

+- After you installed postgres on your machine and made sure that it is running correctly do the following
+- Open the Command line and type psql -U "yourUserinPostgre"
+- then write your User 's password
+- CREATE DATABASE mydb;
 - CREATE USER postgres WITH PASSWORD 'Davidwagih123';
-- CREATE DATABASE mydb;
 - GRANT ALL PRIVILEGES ON DATABASE mydb TO postgres;

 ### you now have created the needed setup to connect to the database